The Origin Of The Canadian Provost Corps

 In 1885 the Foot Police that had been raised in Egypt became a regular Corps as The Corps of Military Foot Police, (MFP).
 The establishment in 1885 of the Military Police was, MMF 75 other ranks, MFP 90 other ranks.
 Both Corps came under command of the Provost Marshal.

 By 1899, War Establishments and Equipment Tables etc; had been allotted to the Military Police.
 In the Boer War (1899-1902) the War Establishments were, 12 MMP and 12 MFP with each GHQ, 12 MMP with each Cavalry Division or 4 MMP with each Cavalry Brigade.
-12 MFP with each Infantry Division or 4 MFP with each Infantry Brigade and 16 MFP with Lines of Comunications Troops.
+12 MFP with each Infantry Division or 4 MFP with each Infantry Brigade and 16 MFP with Lines of Communications Troops.
 In all about 200 members of the military police served in South Africa from 1899 to 1902 and it was the first time that a military police organization had been deployed operationally in numbers, during a military campaign.

 Canada, from its birth on 1 July 1867, to-date, has adopted the military posture of maintaining a small permanent regular force, complemented by a larger citizen militia in peace time.
 In times of hostilities the militia is called upon to mobilize and provide the number required to meet the threat.
 Because of this posture, Canada never had a permanent military police organization until after World War 2.
 (The Canadian Provost Corps from 1940 - 45 were an Active Service Force).

 From 1867 to 1917, Military Police in Canada, as a Corps, did not exist.
 In the Permanent Regular Force, policing was handled by regimental or unit police with trial by military authorities.
 In the Non-Permanent Active Militia, policing was again carried out by regimental or unit police.
 The powers of Commanding Officers were quite limited and Civilian Magistrates were called upon to handle serious military offences.
 However, Canada did have a para-military police force, the North West Mounted Police, later the RNWMP and RCMP.
-The NWMP was modelled after the Royal Irish Constabulary, a force of trained cavalrymen with powers of peace officers.
+The NWMP was modeled after the Royal Irish Constabulary, a force of trained cavalrymen with powers of peace officers.
 Military discipline and deportment were paramount and in many ways it resembled the Corps of Mounted Police that became part of the British Army in 1855.

-In 1869-70, Sir John A. Macdonald, the Prime Minister of Canada, wanted a para-military police force to control the vast Canadian North West.
+In 1869-70, Sir John A. MacDonald, the Prime Minister of Canada, wanted a para-military police force to control the vast Canadian North West.
 In 1870-71, Lt F.W.
 Butler, a British Army Officer, was dispatched to survey the North West and recommend a force.
 Lt Butler recommended a force of 100-150 men, military trained and under command of a Magistrate or Commissioner.
 A second survey was conducted in 1872 by Colonel Robertson Ross, the Adjutant General of the Canadian Militia.
 Col Ross recommended a para-mililtary police force of 550 all ranks, based on the establishment of a Cavalry Regiment.

-On receipt of this information, Sir John A. Macdonald presented a plan for a force of soldier policemen patterned after The Royal Irish Constabulary and on 23 May 1873 an act was passed establishing the North West Mounted Police.
+On receipt of this information, Sir John A. MacDonald presented a plan for a force of soldier policemen patterned after The Royal Irish Constabulary and on 23 May 1873 an act was passed establishing the North West Mounted Police.

-Since its organisation in 1873, The North West Mounted Police and its successors, The Royal North West Mounted Police and Royal Canadian Mounted Police have contributed much to Canada's military efforts, directly and indirectly, to establishing a Canadian military police force.
+Since its organization in 1873, The North West Mounted Police and its successors, The Royal North West Mounted Police and Royal Canadian Mounted Police have contributed much to Canada's military efforts, directly and indirectly, to establishing a Canadian military police force.
 Some of their major contributions are listed below:

 There is no doubt that many members of the NWMP, RNWMP and RCMP, as individuals, contributed much to the organization of an effective Military Police Force in Canada and Overseas.
 Many held appointments as Provost Officers and Provost Men while serving in the Canadian Army; long before the birth of the Canadian Provost Corps on 15 June 1940.